cristianku/CarND-Behavioral-Cloning-Project3/writeup_report.md

-2- the second process , thats the training itself with Keras
+2- the second process , that’s the training itself with Keras

-This split allows to maximize the different Cpu cores, while Keras can do it with the** workers=n.**
+This split allows to maximize the different CPU cores, while Keras can do it with the** workers=n.**

 Further, using a memory buffer it allows to optimize the data flush from SSD to